jfontestad/rgraphsense/README.md

 # R client for the GraphSense REST API

-This R package provides functions to access to REST API of the [GraphSense][graphsense] cryptocurrency analytics platform.
+This R package provides functions to access to [REST API][rest-api] of the [GraphSense][graphsense] cryptocurrency analytics platform.

 ## Installation